Problems with Student Visa applications

 Chat now

-My visa has been issued with incorrect conditions/length of leave
+My visa has been issued with incorrect conditions or incorrect expiry date

-1. Where your visa has been issued with incorrect conditions (eg working hours, type of work allowed, or length of leave) you must contact ISSAC immediately for advice.
+Where your visa has been issued with incorrect conditions (eg working hours, type of work allowed) or an incorrect expiry date you must contact ISSAC immediately for advice.

 Contact ISSAC by live chat: